Derived Foliations: Analytic derived foliations

 \item $B^{(1)}$ is an almost perfect complex of $A$-dg-modules

 \item the natural morphism of graded cdga's

 is a graded quasi-isomorphism. \end{enumerate}

-As opposed to the algebraic situation, the $\s$-functor $\Fol^{pr} : (\dAff^h)^{op} \longrightarrow \scat$ is only a prestack i.e. itf does not satisfy descent.
+As opposed to the algebraic situation, the $\s$-functor $\Fol^{pr} : (\dAff^h)^{op} \longrightarrow \scat$ is only a prestack i.e. it does not satisfy descent.
 Indeed, if $X\subset \CC^n$ is a closed analytic subspace, globally defined by a finite number of equations, and with holomorphic ring of functions $A$, then almost perfect $A$-modules correspond to almost perfect complexes on $X$ than can be written as bounded complex of globally generated vector bundles on $X$.
-Of course, these are not all almost perfect complexes on $X$.
+Of course, these are not \emph{all} the almost perfect complexes on $X$.
 The associated stack $\Fol$ to $\Fol^{pr}$ can however be computed easily.
 For this, we sheafify everything on $X$.
 We first consider the small site of affine opens $U \subset X$.
 The holomorphic ring $A$ sheafifies to a sheaf of holomorphic cdga's $\OO_X$.
-We next consider $\DR_X$ as the sheaf $U \mapsto \DR(U)$ of holomorphic graded mixed cdga's.
-The objects in $\Fol(X)$ can then be described as sheaves of holomorphic graded mixed $\DR_X$-cdga's $B$ such that \begin{enumerate} \item the natural morphism $\OO_X \to B^{(0)}$ is a quasi-isomorphism of sheaves of cdga's on $X$
+We next consider $\DR_X$ the sheaf $(U=\Spec^h\, B \subset X) \mapsto \DR(B)$ of holomorphic graded mixed cdga's on the underlying topological space of $X$.
+The objects in $\Fol(X)$ can then be described as sheaves of holomorphic graded mixed cdga's $B$, together with a morphism $\DR_X \to B$ in $(\egrcdga)^h(X)$ such that